-This code of conduct applies to members of council staff, including general managers.
-It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct") which has been prescribed under the Local Government (General) Regulation 2005 ("the Regulation").
+This code of conduct applies to council committee members and delegates of council who are not councillors or staff of the council.
+It also applies to advisers of council for the purposes of clause 4.12.
+It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct"), which has been prescribed under the Local Government (General) Regulation 2005 (the "Regulation).